 # 4. Letting the wrong people take over the reins

 With no plan and no vision, we may end up with a charismatic and self-confident person - the loudmouth that can hijack the meeting, and lead the group astray.
-Instead of brainstorming and fruitful collaboration, we get useless groupthink that makes people agree with others at all cost.
-In other words, a lot of time is wasted to get the result that was easy to predict from the very beginning.
+Instead of brainstorming and fruitful collaboration, we get useless groupthink that makes people agree with others at all costs.
+In other words, a lot of time is wasted to get a result that was easy to predict from the very beginning.

 What to do about too many meetings?
 Can we stop the meeting madness?
 Well, certainly we can try.
 Renewing the company’s attitude to meetings requires collective effort but it can significantly improve team performance, team collaboration, and employees’ satisfaction with work-life balance within a few months.
 Changes should take place at the organizational level, with workers’ impressions and needs taken into account.

 But it’s the executive that needs to be aware and confident enough to drive the change.
 Although employees often think that there are too many unproductive meetings, they won’t rather tell their supervisors about it.
 Two in three tend to keep this impression to themselves and just put on a brave face.

 Several questions need to be answered before organizing any meeting.
 Is it really necessary?
 What is the reason for holding it?
 Is the possible outcome worth the money?
 Maybe an email will suffice?
 And perhaps you may only meet face-to-face or online with selected people?
 Or pop up to their room and explain everything briefly without breaking them away from their working environment for an hour or so?
 Is it crucial for them to know what you want to share?
 Would it be better if they stayed with performing their daily duties?